m1ga/ti.coronawidget/README.md

 ## 📲 How to install the app

-The app is available at <a href="https://play.google.com/store/apps/details?id=com.miga.coronawidget">Google Play</a> or you can install it from here:
+You can install it from here:

 <img src="img/qrcode.png" width="200"/>
 <br/>